We accept 15 and 30 hour funded places - more information below

 Mrs N Hollywood - Pre-School Practitioner - Studying for Cache Level 3 Diploma in Early years and childcare

-Mrs S Dutton - Pre-School Assistant
+Mrs S Dutton - Pre-School Assistant and Lunchtime support.

 All Staff have up to date safeguarding and Paediatric first aid training